benjamin-hodgson/benjamin-hodgson.github.io/drafts/2021-04-01-compiling-prolog.md

 I have it in mind to use the stack for other things, so `Unify` can’t simply keep going until the stack is empty --- it needs to remember how tall it was previously.
 That’s what the (suggestively-named) `_frameBase` field is for.

+As far as `Unify` is concerned, the stack will contain (the addresses of) pairs of terms to be unified.

 ```csharp
 private bool Unify(int left, int right)
 {